-- Emergency Management and/or Life Safety Systems have indicated a fire watch is required. - Any flammable and combustibles are located within 10m. - The hot work is being done in an area where flammable and combustibles are located more than 35ft away, but could be ignited by sparks. - The hot work is being done where wall or floor openings are within a 10m radius which could expose combustibles in adjacent spaces. - The hot work is being done where combustibles are adjacent to partitions, ceilings or roofs being worked on.
+- Environment, Health, and Safety and/or Life Safety Systems have indicated a separate fire watch is required. - Any flammable and combustibles are located within 10m. - The hot work is being done in an area where flammable and combustibles are located more than 15m away but could be ignited by sparks. - The hot work is being done where wall or floor openings are within a 15m radius which could expose combustibles in adjacent spaces.

-• Conditions change during the course of the hot work that increases the risk of fire.
+- The hot work is being done where combustibles are adjacent to partitions, ceilings or roofs being worked on. - Conditions change during the hot work that increases the risk of fire.

-If you are not sure if your project requires a fire watch please forward a description, in writing, of the hot work to be completed to the University of Calgary, Emergency Management department at emergencymgmt@ucalgary.ca.
+If you are not sure if your project requires a fire watch please forward a description, in writing, of the hot work to be completed to the University of Calgary, Environment, Health, and Safety department at ucsafety@ucalgary.ca.